I'm here to help your:

 Background:

-Dr. Darling moved to Cedar City to join the faculty at Southern Utah University.
+Dr. Darling is a faculty member at Southern Utah University and a licensed psychologist in private practice in Cedar City.
 She is passionate about helping people become their best selves, finding this calling fulfilled through both her teaching and clinical work.
-Though relatively new to Cedar City, she has fallen in love with the area's natural beauty and outdoor opportunities.
+Dr. Darling specializes in helping individuals and couples navigate complex life transitions, particularly those involving financial stress and blended family challenges.

 Education and Work Experience: